 The DAT system was designed by a structural engineer out of Pittsburgh, PA.
 Dirk Anthony Taylor (DAT) who is a structural engineer, designed and patent this system back in 2018.
 This system is for block wall foundations that are bowing in from lateral pressure.
 His philosophy behind the design is not only to support the wall from further movement, but to have the ability overtime to bring the wall back some to plumb.
 The DAT system can be tightened over a 6-to-24-month period based on the severity of the walls.
 All other systems only keep the wall from moving in the future, but the DAT System can help straighten a foundation wall overtime.
 (Note: The DAT system will not bring the foundation back to being completely plumb).
 The DAT system is engineered to handle lateral pressure tension on the surface of the block from inside the basement wall.
 This is the same principal in which a wall is built with rebar or structural reinforcing steel when a wall is being constructed but unfortunately most residential construction has no reinforcing when the original foundation was built.

-Del-Val Basement Waterproofing has joined up with Dirk Taylor and his DAT System Wall Repair in 2022 and now has installed over 15 installs and the customers all have positive comments from the product, the installation process and having a structural design done according to their specific problem.
+Del-Val Basement Waterproofing teamed up with Dirk Taylor and his DAT System Wall Repair in 2022 have positive comments from the product, the installation process and having a structural design done according to their specific problem.
 Here is a video of our first install with Dirk Taylor on site to go over the job from start to finish.
 The install is done in 1 day and is not invasive in which we are not opening the concrete floor or making holes large holes in your foundation blocks.
 It’s a clean install that is backed by a structural engineer!

 This system is more for walls that have over an inch of bow over 4 feet level.
 At Del-Val Basement Waterproofing, our inspector will go over the amount of bow you have and why it’s happening.
 We also have other repair methods for walls that have just a slight bow and its better to catch it before it gets worse.
 We offer free inspections and great pricing for the DAT System Wall Repair.
 To get started please fill out form below or call us directly to set up a free inspection and estimate.